TheEmptynessProject/Discord-Bot/README.md

 - **Code Evaluation**:
   - `Js` & `Py`: Evaluate JavaScript and Python code (Use with caution, as there's no security in place).
 - **Admin Role**: `GiveMe`: Try to obtain the admin role if it exists (Caution: potentially dangerous).

-**Note**: The bot includes MongoDB integration and plays music, providing a wide range of features, including interactive games and tools for managing servers.

 ---